tattersoftware/codeigniter4-assets/README.md

 ## Usage

 If installed correctly CodeIgniter 4 will detect and autoload the library, service, and config.
-Use the service `display()` method to retrieve the appropriate assets:
+Use the library methods `css()` and `js()` to display tags for the route-specific assets:
-`<?= service('assets')->display('css') ?>`
+`<?= service('assets')->css() ?>`

 ## Structure

-The library searches the assets directory (default: public/assets) for files matching the current route, loading them in a cascading fashion for each route segment.
+The library searches the assets directory (default: **public/assets**) for files matching the current route, loading them in a cascading fashion for each route segment.

 **Example:** https://example.com/users/view/12

-The library will first load any root assets (public/assets/*.css *.js), then assets in the 'users' subfolder (public/assets/users/), then 'view' subfolder, then '12' subfolder.
+The library will first load any root assets (`public/assets/*.css *.js`), then assets in the "users" subfolder (`public/assets/users/`), then "view" subfolder, then "12" subfolder.
 Any missing or invalid folders are ignored.

-Additional assets may be loaded from the config variable $routes - this is particularly helpful for including pre-bundled libraries.
+Additional assets may be specified from the config variable `$routes` - this is particularly helpful for including pre-bundled libraries. `$routes` maps each route to an asset file or a directory of assets to load for that route.

 **Example:**
 ```
 public $routes = [
-	'' => ["bootstrap/dist/css/bootstrap.min.css", "bootstrap/dist/js/bootstrap.bundle.min.js"]
+	'' => [
+		'bootstrap/dist/css/bootstrap.min.css',
+		'bootstrap/dist/js/bootstrap.bundle.min.js'
+	],
+	'files/upload' => [
+		'vendor/dropzone'
+	]
 ];
 ```

-This tells the library to load Bootstrap for every route ('') without having to move it from its pre-bundled subdirectory.
+This tells the library to load the Bootstrap assets for every route (`''`) without having to move it from its pre-bundled subdirectory.
+It also will load any assets in the `dropzone` directory for the specified route.